Inflect logo

 Global Connectivity GradeBSolid regional connectivity, though it lacks major national peering hubs.

-Tax IncentivesYesA sales-tax exemption is available for qualifying data center equipment.
+Tax IncentivesYesSales tax exemption is available for data center equipment and software.

 Network & Connectivity Ecosystem

-Internet Exchange Points (IXPs) Vermont does not host any major public internet exchanges.
-Peering is typically handled privately between carriers or routed through larger IXPs in Boston, such as Boston IX.
+Internet Exchange Points (IXPs): Vermont does not host any public internet exchanges.
+Most network peering is conducted privately between carriers or routed through major exchange points in nearby metropolitan areas.

 Power Analysis